Homological mirror symmetry for generalized Greene-Plesser mirrors: Introduction

 \begin{rmk} We can refine Conjecture \ref{conj:hgpms} by giving a specific formula for the mirror map $\dm(\lambda)$ (formulae in the Greene--Plesser case $r=1$ can be found, for example, in \cite[\S 6.3.4]{coxkatz}).
 We can also prove this refined version if we assume additional structural results about the cyclic open-closed map and its mirror, which are stated in \cite{Ganatra2015} and will be proved in \cite{Ganatra2015a} in the context referenced in Remark \ref{rmk:cheap}.
 Compare \cite[Appendix C]{Sheridan2017}. \end{rmk}

 \begin{rmk} Conjecture \ref{conj:hgpms} is not the most general possible statement of homological mirror symmetry for generalized Greene--Plesser mirrors: for example, we only consider K\"ahler forms which are restricted from the ambient toric orbifold.
-We do not know how to prove the generalization to non-ambient K\"ahler forms.
+It appears that non-ambient K\"ahler forms would correspond, in some cases, to complex deformations of the mirror which cannot be embedded in the toric variety $\check{Y}$, and in others, to noncommutative deformations.
+We do not know how to prove such a generalization of our result.
 See \cite[\S 6.2.3]{coxkatz} for a relevant discussion. \end{rmk}

 \begin{rmk} There is a Fano version of the generalized Greene--Plesser mirror construction: the main difference is that one should assume $\sum_{i \in I_j} 1/d_i > 1$ for all $j$, rather than $\sum_{i \in I_j} 1/d_i = 1$.
 It should be straightforward to adapt the arguments of this paper to prove the Fano version.
 The technical aspects are easiest if one works with the monotone symplectic form, which means $\lambda = \vec{e}_I$.
-In that case the assumptions of \S \ref{subsec:ass} can be shown to hold in any dimension (see \cite{Sheridan2015a}), so one does not need to impose caveats as in the statement of Theorem \ref{main:higherdim}.
+In that case the assumptions of \S \ref{subsec:ass} can be shown to hold in any dimension (see \cite{Sheridan2013}), so one does not need to impose caveats as in the statement of Theorem \ref{main:higherdim}.
 The situation is simpler than the Calabi--Yau case because the mirror map is trivial: one may take $\dm_{\vec{p}} = q$ for all $\vec{p} \in \Xi_0$.
-However one slight difference arises in the Fano index 1 case: a constant term needs to be added to the superpotential $W_\dm$ (compare \cite{Sheridan2015a}). \end{rmk}
+However one slight difference arises in the Fano index 1 case: a constant term needs to be added to the superpotential $W_\dm$ (compare \cite{Sheridan2013}). \end{rmk}